eleda77/eleda77.github.io/docs/vocab_list.md

 **turf** - force (someone) to leave somewhere (British)
 ### U  {#header-title-21}
 **underbreath** - whisper, undertone (noun)

+**untrammelled** - not deprived of freedom of action or expression; not restricted or hampered

 **usufruct** - the right to enjoy the use and advantages of another's property short of the destruction or waste of its substance